Gold and Wachtel

 1995

-Gold & Wachtel personnel pipeline to Epstein: Jeffrey A. Schantz (JD Fordham 1983) served as Epstein primary operative 1995-2003, was original co-Trustee of 2001 Trust ONE with M bequest.
-Darren K. Indyke (JD Cornell Law 1991) replaced Schantz as primary operative 2003-2019, designated successor Trustee in Trust.
-Indyke confirmed as G&W attorney via LittleSis (entity 349261).
+Gold & Wachtel personnel pipeline to Epstein: Jeffrey A. Schantz (JD Fordham 1983) served as Epstein's primary legal representative 1995-2003 and was original co-Trustee of 2001 Trust ONE with M bequest.
+Darren K. Indyke (JD Cornell Law 1991) replaced Schantz as primary legal representative 2003-2019 and was designated successor Trustee in Trust.
+Indyke is identified as a G&W attorney in LittleSis records.
 Robert Gold co-managed the firm.
-Both Schantz and Indyke transitioned from G&W attorneys to Epstein inner circle operatives.
+Both Schantz and Indyke moved from G&W attorneys to roles within Epstein's inner circle.

 1995

-SYNTHESIS: Gold and Wachtel was founded 1984 at 10 E 53rd St NYC by Harry H. Wachtel (1917-1997, MLK advisor, VP of Rapid American Corp/Riklis) and Robert Gold (b.1945, AUSA SDNY 1973-77 in Official Corruption and Securities Fraud units).
-The firm was the institutional origin of Epstein's entire legal/operational infrastructure.
-KEY FINDINGS: (1) PIPELINE: Darren Indyke started as pre-law assistant in 1986 through father Bernard's connection — Bernard was manager/board member of Jackie Fine Arts (G&W client, $500M+ tax shelter fraud, Herman Finesod convicted).
-William Wachtel lied to Daily Beast calling Bernard 'a mailroom employee.'
-Indyke first encountered Epstein at G&W in 1986, returned after Cornell Law 1991.
-Schantz (Fordham 1983) went in-house with Epstein May 1995.
-Both successive #1 operatives came from this firm.
-(2) ROBERT GOLD SHIELDED EPSTEIN FROM TOWERS FINANCIAL PROSECUTION: Hoffenberg says 'Ask Robert Gold' — Gold 'kept the US attorney away from Epstein until there were only a few weeks left before the statute of limitations ran out.'
-Gold's AUSA SDNY background (corruption+securities fraud) gave him the connections.
-(3) Gold named in 2001 Trust One as 'his friend, ROBERT GOLD' for debt forgiveness.
-13 documents show warm personal relationship post-conviction 2011-2014.
-(4) Gold's later career: Ranieri & Co crisis management (1998-2000) — same Ranieri firm Schantz sent FedEx packages to from NYSG Dec 2003.
-Then DLA Piper, Wilson Sonsini, Mishcon de Reya (2014).
-Jun 2014 email from Mishcon: 'spent the day in Paris working with Alan.'
-(5) SAKER AVIATION: William B. Wachtel (Harry's son) chairs Saker Aviation Services (SKAS) with former G&W attorney Jesse Masyr in 25 SEC filings — FBO/charter company run by Epstein's former law firm partners.
-(6) Steven J. Cohen represented Epstein in 1998 from successor firm, now partner at Wachtel Missry LLP.
-(7) Firm became Wachtel Missry LLP after Harry's death Feb 1997.
-Gold departed late 1990s.
+Gold and Wachtel was founded 1984 at 10 E 53rd St NYC by Harry H. Wachtel (1917-1997, MLK advisor, VP of Rapid American Corp/Riklis) and Robert Gold (b.1945, AUSA SDNY 1973-77 in Official Corruption and Securities Fraud units).
+The firm was the institutional origin of much of Epstein's legal and corporate infrastructure.
+(1) Personnel pipeline: Darren Indyke started as a pre-law assistant in 1986 through his father Bernard's connection — Bernard was a manager and board member of Jackie Fine Arts (a G&W client, $500M+ tax shelter fraud, Herman Finesod convicted).
+William Wachtel told the Daily Beast that Bernard was 'a mailroom employee,' a characterization the record contradicts.
+Indyke first encountered Epstein at G&W in 1986 and returned after Cornell Law in 1991.
+Schantz (Fordham 1983) went in-house with Epstein in May 1995.
+Both successive primary legal representatives came from this firm.
+(2) Steven Hoffenberg's account that Robert Gold shielded Epstein from prosecution in the Towers Financial fraud: asked how Epstein avoided indictment, Hoffenberg said 'Ask Robert Gold' — Gold 'kept the US attorney away from Epstein until there were only a few weeks left before the statute of limitations ran out.'
+Gold's AUSA SDNY background (corruption and securities fraud) is cited as the source of those connections; the allegation is uncorroborated.
+(3) Gold is named in 2001 Trust One as 'his friend, ROBERT GOLD' for debt forgiveness, and 13 documents show personal correspondence after the 2008 conviction, 2011-2014.
+(4) Gold's later career: Ranieri & Co crisis management (1998-2000) — the same Ranieri firm Schantz sent FedEx packages to from the NY State Governor's office in Dec 2003 — then DLA Piper, Wilson Sonsini, and Mishcon de Reya (2014).
+A Jun 2014 Mishcon email reads 'spent the day in Paris working with Alan.'
+(5) William B. Wachtel (Harry's son) chairs Saker Aviation Services (SKAS) with former G&W attorney Jesse Masyr across 25 SEC filings, an FBO/charter company run by Epstein's former law firm partners.
+(6) Steven J. Cohen represented Epstein in 1998 from the successor firm and is now a partner at Wachtel Missry LLP.
+(7) The firm became Wachtel Missry LLP after Harry's death in Feb 1997, and Gold departed in the late 1990s.
 Firm succession: Gold and Wachtel → Wachtel and Masyr → Wachtel Missry.

 1995-05